2022–23 Georgetown Hoyas men's basketball team

 The 2022–23 Georgetown Hoyas men's basketball team represented Georgetown University in the 2022–23 NCAA Division I men's basketball season.
 The Hoyas, led by sixth-year head coach Patrick Ewing, were members of the Big East Conference.
 The Hoyas played their home games at Capital One Arena in Washington, D.C.
 They finished the season 7–25, 2–18 in Big East play to finish in last place for the second consecutive year.
 In the Big East tournament, they lost to Villanova in the opening round.

 On March 9, 2023, the school fired head coach Patrick Ewing.
-On March 20, the school named Providence head coach Ed Cooley the team's new head coach.
+On March 20, the school named Providence head coach Ed Cooley the team's new head coach for the 2023–24 season.

 Previous season

 Due to the COVID-19 pandemic, the Hoyas had one conference game canceled during the 2020–2021 season.
 They had an historically bad season, posting a final record of 6–25.
 They went 0–19 in Big East play, and finished in last place in the 11-team conference.
 In the Big East tournament, they lost to Seton Hall in the first round, bringing their season to an end.